 Porous subbase filter layer course is to be installed in accordance with Section S304 Subbase Course.

 S608-4 METHOD OF MEASUREMENT

-Quantity to be measured for payment will be either number of cubic yards, square feet or linear feet of each item either constructed, reset or salvaged.
+Quantity to be measured for payment will be either number of cubic yards or square feet of each item either constructed, reset or salvaged, rounded to nearest whole number.